tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 ### Building the Application

 First up we decide to put on our domain modelling hat.
-We're not going to concern ourselves about how to build the front end for now.
+We're not going to concern ourselves with how to build the front end for now.

-We decide that to build 2 use cases, one called `ListWidgets` and another called `ViewWidget`.
+We decide to build 2 use cases: one called `ListWidgets` and another called `ViewWidget`.
 The `ListWidgets` use case is nice and simple, it just fetches all widgets and returns a list of their names.
-The second is a bit more tricky, it fetches a single widget and returns it's details, but, how does it identify which widget to fetch?
+The second is a bit more tricky, it fetches a single widget and returns it's details but, how does it identify which widget to fetch?

 Of course, as programmers we have the answer - we love unique IDs!
 We know that